ajaypaliwal01/Intel-one-API/README.md

 # Intel-one-API Online AI Hackathon
-Team Name: Team Data Warriors Team Members: Chinmay Gupta, Ajay Paliwal, Alok Kumar Roy Institute Name: Indian Institute of Technology Kharagpur, West Bengal
+Team Name: Team Data Warriors
+Team Members: Chinmay Gupta, Ajay Paliwal, Alok Kumar Roy
+Institute: Indian Institute of Technology Kharagpur, West Bengal
 ## Problem Statement:
 • Agriculture sector in India holds the record for second-largest agricultural land in the world generating employment for about half of the country's population.
 However, its contribution accounts for only 20% to the country’s GDP.
 There is a need to increase the output of the sector to meet the ever-increasing demand.
 • Indian farmers aren’t able to choose the optimal crop based on their soil requirements depending upon factors like N, P, K, temperature, humidity, rainfall, pH.